Remote Instruction Preparation

 |Two weeks before term|

 |Send first Welcome Message||

-*Rosters are subject to change until 5PM on April 3rd.
+*Rosters are subject to change until 5PM the Friday before classes begin.
 You may wish to send this message more than once to include newly enrolled students.*

 |Distribute student Remote Readiness Survey||